-Cargo dues, handling charges, heavy lift charges and tailgate charges, for containers and pro rata

-- 122. (1) The following flat rate charges are payable as cargo dues, handling charges, heavy lift charges and tailgate charges, for cargo contained in trailers and containers - (a) Dedicated dry container twenty feet in length \$353.81
+Cargo dues, handling charges, heavy lift charges and tailgate charges, for containers 122.
+(1) The following flat rate charges are payable as cargo dues, handling charges, heavy lift charges and tailgate charges, for cargo contained in trailers and containers -

-(b) Various container dry twenty feet in length and pro rata
+(a) Dedicated dry container twenty feet in length and pro rata

-\$16.65 per ton calculated at forty cubic ft. or two thousand lbs. per ton, landed or loaded, whichever is applied by the Authority (with a \$7.20 minimum charge of calculated at 0.25 tons or less)
+(b) Various dry container twenty feet in length and pro rata \$16.65 per ton calculated at forty cubic ft. or two thousand lbs. per ton, landed or loaded, whichever is applied by the Authority (with a minimum charge of \$7.20 calculated at 0.25 tons or less)